Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Suns

-Aaron Gordon and his Denver Nuggets teammates take on the Phoenix Suns in the 2023 NBA Playoffs, at 8:00 PM ET on Sunday.
+Aaron Gordon could make a big impact for the Denver Nuggets at 10:00 PM on Tuesday versus the Phoenix Suns in the 2023 NBA Playoffs.

-With prop bets in place for Gordon, let's look at some stats and trends to assist you in making good predictions.

 Aaron Gordon Prop Bets vs. the Suns